venice1200/MiSTer_tty2oled/MiSTer_SSD1322_USB_Testing/Readme.md

 New/UpdatedFeatures
--Over The Air Updates for ESP32
+-Over The Air (OTA) Updates for ESP32
  You need add your Wireless Credentials to the "cred.h" file.
+ Copy "tty2oled_enable_OTA.sh" and "tty2oled_RESET.sh" from this folder to "media/fat/Scripts".
- Enable OTA from the command line (see Examples below).
+ Enable OTA from the command line (see Command Examples below) or run the Script "tty2oled_enable_OTA.sh".
- The Arduino IDE should show you an new Network "Port" for Uploads.
+ The Arduino IDE should show you an new Network "Port" for Uploads after OTA is active.
  See https://misterfpga.org/viewtopic.php?p=28423#p28423
+ If you like to stop OTA Reset the ESP32 (see Command Examples below) or run the Script "tty2oled_RESET.sh".

 -New Command Structure for "external" Commands
 * "CMDCLS"
 * "CMDSORG"